 Allow to cook for another minute or two.
 Add sesame oil and stir.

-Ponzu sauce is great with all kinds of fish, seafood, meats and vegetables.
+- Ponzu sauce is great with all kinds of fish, seafood, meats, and vegetables too.
 It's also used as a dipping sauce for appetizers and such - Your imagination is your limit.